vgentile98/predict_text_difficulty/README.md

   <img src="image/models_table.png" alt="Victor Baguetto" height="300"/>
 </p>

+From our report table, models can be categorized by the performance:
+- **Best Model**: The Neural Network model outperforms all other models in terms of precision, recall, F1-score, and accuracy.
+This indicates that it is the most effective model for this classification task.

+- **Poor Performers**: KNN and Decision Tree show the poorest performance, struggling to classify the text difficulty accurately.

+- **Moderate Performers**: Logistic Regression, Random Forest, and Gradient Boosting have moderate performance, with balanced but not outstanding metrics.

+- **Good Performers**: SVM and Naive Bayes perform well, with good precision, recall, F1-score, and accuracy, but are slightly outperformed by the Neural Network.

-From our report table, we identified Neural Network as the best-performing model based on the evaluation metrics.
-Therefore, this model is the focus of our further analysis and improvement steps.
+Therefore, our neural network model is the focus of our further analysis and improvement steps.
 In the next sections, we take a closer look at this best model, analyze its performance in more detail, and refine it to achieve even better results.

 ### 2.2 Improving Best-Performing Model 🧠